 I am writing to warn you that should any other incidents of unacceptable behaviour occur, we will move to the formal stage of our policy which could include providing a Single Point of Contact, limiting your contact with us, or any other actions we deem to be appropriate and proportionate.

 If you have any questions about the contents of this letter, please feel free to contact me.

 Appendix C

-Fair Treatment Letter - serious incident of violence / aggression (straight to Potentially Violent Person register and possible demotion of tenancy)
+Fair Treatment Letter - serious incident of violence / aggression (straight to Staff Alert Register